Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Conclusion

 \section{Conclusion}

-We reported the search for WIMP scattering on electrons using a 2.82 years data-set of the COSINE-100 experiment NaI(Tl) crystals.
-We found no excess events consistent with the expected signals for the WIMP-electron interaction assuming a heavy or a light vector boson mediator.
-90\% confidence level upper limits were set on the WIMP-electron scattering cross section.
-The most stringent constraints exclude cross sections above 6.4 $\times$ 10$^{-33}$ cm$^2$ for a 0.25 GeV WIMP, assuming a light mediator, and above 3.4 $\times$ 10$^{-37}$ cm$^2$ for a 0.4 GeV WIMP, assuming a heavy mediator.
-These results represent the most restrictive exclusion limits on the WIMP-electron scattering model for a NaI(Tl) target to date, and fully cover the parameters attributed to DAMA/LIBRA modulation results interpreted within this framework.
-We propose a more sensitive analysis in NaI(Tl) crystals, aiming the investigation of events that generate few photoelectrons in the PMTs.
-This study could potentially allow the search for MeV WIMPs in NaI(Tl), and will be the subject of a future report.
+We reported the search for sub-GeV DM scattering on electrons using a 2.82 years data-set of the COSINE-100 experiment NaI(Tl) crystals.
+We found no excess events consistent with the expected signals for the DM-electron interaction assuming a heavy or a light vector boson mediator.
+90\% confidence level upper limits were set on the DM-electron scattering cross section.
+The most stringent constraints exclude cross sections above 6.4 $\times$ 10$^{-33}$ cm$^2$ for a 0.25 GeV DM, assuming a light mediator, and above 3.4 $\times$ 10$^{-37}$ cm$^2$ for a 0.4 GeV DM, assuming a heavy mediator.
+These results represent the most stringent exclusion limits on the DM-electron scattering model for a NaI(Tl) target to date, and fully cover the parameters attributed to DAMA/LIBRA modulation results interpreted within this framework.
+We propose a more sensitive study using COSINE-100 NaI(Tl) crystals, aimed at searching for annual modulation signals induced by DM electron interactions in few generated photoelectrons in the PMTs.
+This study could potentially allow the search for MeV DM particles in NaI(Tl), and will be the subject of a future report.

 \acknowledgments We thank the Korea Hydro and Nuclear Power (KHNP) Company for providing underground laboratory space at Yangyang and the IBS Research Solution Center (RSC) for providing high performance computing resources.
+We are also very grateful for Ashlee R. Caddell and Benjamin M. Roberts for the helpful discussions and for performing the customized computation of the ionization factors for sodium and iodine.
 This work is supported by: the Institute for Basic Science (IBS) under project code IBS-R016-A1, NRF-2021R1A2C3010989, NRF-2021R1A2C1013761, RS-2024-00356960, RS-2025-25442707 and RS-2025-16064659, Republic of Korea; NSF Grants No. PHY-1913742, United States; STFC Grant ST/N000277/1 and ST/K001337/1, United Kingdom; Grant No. 2021/06743-1, 2022/12002-7, 2022/13293-5 and 2025/01639-2 FAPESP, CAPES Finance Code 001, CNPq 304658/2023-5, Brazil; LPDP Grant under WCU Equity 2024, Indonesia.